leukaemiamedtech/hias-all-oneapi-classifier/README.md

 &nbsp;

 # Contributing
-The Asociación de Investigacion en Inteligencia Artificial Para la Leucemia Peter Moss encourages and welcomes code contributions, bug fixes and enhancements from the Github.
+The Asociación de Investigacion en Inteligencia Artificial Para la Leucemia Peter Moss encourages and welcomes code contributions, bug fixes and enhancements from the Github community.

 Please read the [CONTRIBUTING](CONTRIBUTING.md "CONTRIBUTING") document for a full guide to forking our repositories and submitting your pull requests.
 You will also find information about our code of conduct on this page.